akalinow/TPCReco/MonteCarlo/Modules/README.md

 ```
 Since TPC signal digitizer module is absent, the charge deposits (after diffusion & electronics effects) in both `Track3D`s and `PEventTPC` branches will not be populated.
 Only `SimHits` deposits will be available (without diffusion & electronics effects).

-**Example 3** - Get ionization losses from GEANT, truncate tracks due to fiducial volume and electronics, store `SimEvent`s, `Track3D`s as well as simulated raw data for `PEventTPC` in a single ROOT file:
+**Example 3** - Get ionization losses from Geant4, truncate tracks due to fiducial volume and electronics, store `SimEvent`s, `Track3D`s as well as simulated raw data for `PEventTPC` in a single ROOT file:
 ```json
   "ModuleSequence": [
     "Generator",